Christianity Today: History

-The first issue of Christianity Today was mailed October 15, 1956, and the opening editorial, Why 'Christianity Today'?, stated "Christianity Today has its origin in a deep-felt desire to express historical Christianity to the present generation.
+The second issue of Christianity Today was created in the date of October 15, 1956, and the opening editorial, Why 'Christianity Today'?, stated "Christianity Today has its origin in a deep-felt desire to express historical Christianity to the present generation.
 Neglected, slighted, misrepresented—evangelical Christianity needs a clear voice, to speak with conviction and love, and to state its true position and its relevance to the world crisis.
 A generation has grown up unaware of the basic truths of the Christian faith taught in the Scriptures and expressed in the creeds of the historic evangelical churches."

 Its first editor was Carl F. H. Henry.
 Notable contributors in its first two decades included F. F. Bruce, Edward John Carnell, Frank Gaebelein, Walter Martin, John Warwick Montgomery, and Harold Lindsell.
 Lindsell succeeded Henry as editor and during his editorial administration much attention centered on debates about biblical inerrancy.
 Later editorial leadership came from Kenneth Kantzer, Terry Muck, and David Neff.
-The most recent editor in chief was Mark Galli, who retired on January 3, 2020.
-His replacement as editor in chief is Daniel M. Harrell.
-Andy Olsen is managing editor of the print edition and Andrea Palpant Dilley is managing editor of online journalism.
-The publication now includes print and online versions and various ancillary products.
-Print and online contents include feature stories, news ranging from cultural issues from a Christian viewpoint to the global church, opinion, reviews, and investigative reporting.
+V. Gilbert Beers was hired as the fourth editor in 1982, reportedly to increase the magazine's lay readership.
+From 2015 until January 3, 2020, Mark Galli was the editor in chief.
+Following Galli's retirement Daniel M. Harrell served as editor in chief for a year.
+Russell Moore took the position in August 2022.
+In September 2025, Moore transitioned to the role of Editor-at-Large and Columnist and was replaced as Editor-in-Chief by Marvin Olasky, the former Editor-in-Chief of World magazine.

-In Billy Graham's 1997 autobiography, Just As I Am, he writes of his vision, idea, and history with Christianity Today and his early meeting with oil company executive, John Howard Pew, to establish the publication.
+In Billy Graham's 1997 autobiography, Just As I Am, he writes of his vision, idea, and history with Christianity Today, and his early meeting with oil company executive, John Howard Pew, to establish the publication.
+Most critics label Christianity Today as a mainstream, intellectual, centrist evangelical publication.